Buying a 2008 Honda Civic Sdn, and saving $500 off of MSRP.

 Buying a 2009 Honda Accord Sedan, and saving $5000 off of MSRP.

-I took the report figure, entered them on a spreadsheet and provided the sales rep with the printout highlighting how I determined their expected profit on the car (3%).
+I took the report figure, entered them on a spreadsheet and provided the sales rep with the printout, highlighting how I determined their expected profit on the car (3%).
 The sales rep came back with a 5% mark up quote, I immediately started walking to my car and the sales rep immediately proposed a lower price of 3.5% mark-up...
-I didn''t go to the next dealership for 0.5%.
+I didn't go to the next dealership for 0.5%.
 Knowing their cost allows me to be firm with my offer; I KNOW that my offer was reasonable.
-It was much much easier to negotiate knowing their expected profit; as oppose to trying to guess what price is reasonable for both side.
+It was much much easier to negotiate knowing their expected profit; as opposed to trying to guess what price is reasonable for both sides.

 The 2009 Honda Accord EX-V6 had a $2,377 mark-up in the retail price.
 I got them down to a $1,000 mark-up which is 3.5% of cost; in addition, I received a $3,000 rebate as per the CCC report (one of the dealers actually pretended that the rebate is not available on the 2009s until I showed them the CCC report).
 Combined, I obtained a $4,377 saving from the full retail price.
 This is not bad as it is notoriously difficult to get ANY discount from Honda dealers.